Lae-Alfheim/open.sh/README.md

 # __For developers__

-For help in use of development I use the
+For help in use of development.
+This command to test out the menu and other tui type things.

         make test

-Command to test out the menu and other tui type things.

-        make test2

 I use this command to test the URL opening function from out side the TUI.
 URL configurable in makefile,
 _if you can find a better URL, give me your reasoning's, and ill consider changing it_

+        make test2

 # Contribution Guidelines